Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 7. You will need to put all the breakable home decor away

 When you’re raising boys, no matter how many times you repeat “No balls in the house”, balls (and other bouncing and flying objects) mysteriously end up indoors anyway.
 To save all your pretty, breakable home decor, put it all away for a few years.
-You may have to embrace home decor minimalism for a while.
+As a mom of boys, you may have to embrace home decor minimalism for a while.

 8. Say goodbye to the white couch